 Your Projected Balance Sheet will present a picture of your business's financial condition at the end of your projected first year.
-You will be able to see how your decisions have affected your business assets (what your business now owns at cost), your associated liabilities (what your business owes), and your equity in the assets.
+You will be able to see how your decisions have affected business assets (what the business now owns at cost), the associated liabilities (what the business owes), and your equity in the assets.

 Go back to the Balance Sheet Worksheet.
 You will be filling in the right-hand side (labeled Projected).
-Fill in the "Prepared as of" date to reflect the end of the period for which you will prepare the projections.
+Fill in the "Prepared as of" date to reflect the end of the period for which you have prepared the projections.
 Abbreviated instructions for filling out the balance sheet are repeated below.
-You will use the numbers from the projected worksheets you have prepared to this point.
+(You will use the numbers from the projected worksheets you have prepared to this point.)

-- Step 1 Fill in the amounts for each of your Current Assets, and calculate your Total Current Assets. - Step 2 Fill in the amounts for each of your Fixed Assets (Land, Buildings, Equipment, and Other) less accumulated depreciation, and calculate your Total Fixed Assets. - Step 3 Calculate your Total Assets (Total Current Assets + Total Fixed Assets). - Step 4 Fill in the amounts for each liability, and calculate the required totals. - Step 5 Calculate Owner's Equity (Total Assets Total Liabilities). - Step 6 Check the amount of Total Liabilities + Owner's Equity.
-This amount must equal the amount for Total Assets. - Step 7 Calculate the liquidity ratios shown below, and determine the amount of working capital your business has as of the date of your Projected Balance Sheet.
+- Step 1 Fill in the amounts for each of the Current Assets, and calculate Total Current Assets. - Step 2 Fill in the amounts for each of the Fixed Assets (Land, Buildings, Equipment, and Other) less accumulated depreciation, and calculate Total Fixed Assets. - Step 3 Calculate Total Assets (Total Current Assets + Total Fixed Assets). - Step 4 Fill in the amounts for each liability, and calculate the required totals. - Step 5 Calculate Owner's Equity (Total Assets Total Liabilities). - Step 6 Fill in the amount of Total Liabilities + Owner's Equity.
+This amount must equal the amount for Total Assets. - Step 7 Calculate the liquidity ratios shown below, and determine the amount of working capital your business has as of the date of this Projected Balance Sheet.